 5G dangers?
 We set the story straight and explain why you're safe and sound.
 Find out more.

 Safety matters.
-So, whether it’s checking there are no trip hazards by our desks in head office, or building the UK’s fastest 5G network – we’re all over it.
+Whether it’s checking for trip hazards by our desks, or Discovering 5G.
+We’re all over it.

 Why you’re safe and sound with 5G

 Are you ready for lots of letters?
-The International Commission on Non-Ionizing Radiation Protection, or ICNIRP for short, has set up industry guidelines that all network operators like Three must follow.
+The International Commission on Non-Ionizing Radiation Protection, ICNIRP for short, produces industry guidelines that all network operators like Three must follow.

-This public health body is independent of the telecoms industry and their guidelines will ensure there are no 5G dangers to the public.
+This public health body is independent of the telecoms industry.
+Their guidelines will ensure there are no 5G dangers to the public.

 What are the health implications of 5G?

 This is where ICNIRP really nails it.
-They’ve looked into the positioning of antennas and told all network operators the safe distances we can operate to, so we can prevent placing or using any antennas that put the public at risk from electro-magnetic fields.
+They’ve looked into the positioning of antennas and have told all network operators the safe distances we can operate to.
+This means we can prevent placing or using any antennas that put the public at risk from electro-magnetic fields.

 As a responsible company, we take our obligations to run a safe network very seriously.
 We won’t build or transmit in any area where we’re not fully compliant with the rules.

-All our sites are checked by an independent third-party supplier to make sure we meet ICNIRP guidelines, so you can be sure there will be no 5G health risks.
-What’s more we actively monitor these safety levels and will continue to when our 5G network launches in the second half of 2019.
+All our sites are checked by an independent third-party supplier to make sure we meet ICNIRP guidelines.
+So, you can be sure there will be no 5G health risks.
+What’s more we actively monitor these safety levels and continue to as our 5G network goes live.

 5G safety – what the professionals say